Imran-Ghafoor/JS-Code/README.md

 # JS-Code
-A code repo for Javascript learning
+A code repo for Investing JavaScript